Hortivation/getting-started/application_owners/README.md

 * `Dataset updated`

-The topic that you have to subscribe to has the following pattern: `dataset.<DATASET_UUID>`
+The topic that you have to subscribe to has the following pattern: `dataset.<DATASET_UUID>` The dataset UUID can be retrieved by [fetching metadata of a dataset through the Portal API](https://accept.hortivation.sobolt.com/api/docs#/datasource/get_dataset_by_slug_datasets__dataset_slug__get), this endpoint returns a json object containing a `dataset_id` key that is the UUID of the dataset.

 ### Customize messages
 The Hortivation Hub portal and datasource templates implemented above messages, however it is possible to customize messages that are published.